 India has been reeling under the scorching heat this summer as temperatures have soared over 40 degrees.
-With school vacations around the corner, it is the ideal time to explore and take comfort in the relatively cooler nooks and corner of our country.
+With school vacations around the corner, it is the ideal time to explore and take comfort in the relatively cooler nooks and corners of our country.

 1. A trek to Sandakphu, Darjeeling